apache/spark/docs/sql-ref-syntax-ddl-drop-table.md

 ---

 ### Description
-Drop a table and delete the directory associated with the table from the file system if this is not an EXTERNAL table.
-If the table to drop does not exist, an exception is thrown.
+Removes the table and corresponding directory associated with table from the file system if current table is not an external table.
+If the table to be dropped does not exist, an exception is thrown.

 ### Syntax
 {% highlight sql %}
-DROP TABLE [IF EXISTS] [database_name.]table_name
+DROP TABLE [IF EXISTS] [dbname.]tableName
 {% endhighlight %}

+### Parameter

+**dbname**

+Database name where table present, if not provided it takes the current Database.

+**tableName**

+Table to be dropped

+**IF EXISTS**

+If specified will not throw exception if table is not present.

 ### Example
 {% highlight sql %}
-DROP TABLE USERDB.TABLE1
+DROP TABLE USERDB.USERTABLE
-DROP TABLE TABLE1
+DROP TABLE USERTABLE
-DROP TABLE IF EXISTS USERDB.TABLE1
+DROP TABLE IF EXISTS USERDB.USERTABLE
-DROP TABLE IF EXISTS TABLE1
+DROP TABLE IF EXISTS USERTABLE
 {% endhighlight %}